 SOUNDTRACK CITY – New York, New York

 Co-owner of a video and audio production company in New York City that employed 3 full-time staff.
-The company was organized around a 24-track recording studio.
+The company was organized around a 24-track analog recording studio with MIDI keyboards and SMPTE time code audio-video synchronization.
 Clients included Sony Records, Atlantic Records, Island Records, and NARM (National Association of Recording Merchandisers).

 2008-2010, Step Parenting Program, Hope United Methodist Church in Southfield, Co-Facilitator.